Number 1 Ranking!

 What does a RMI career look like?

-- More layers to the industry than simply life, health, and auto insurance.
+- More layers to the industry than simply life, health, auto, and home insurance.

 - Helping Industry: Catastrophic events do happen.
 Insurance professionals help alleviate the burdens when bad things happen.

 - Every day is different.
-One day you could be meeting with executives from a million-dollar company then the owner of a small family farm the next.
+One day, you could be evaluating a multi-million dollar risk, meeting with executives from a Fortune 500 company, and then the owner of a small business the next.

-- Recession and covid proof industry.
-Insurance continues to be in high demand and needed in all industries no matter what the economy looks like.
+- Recession proof industry.
+Insurance continues to be in high demand and needed in all industries regardless of the economy.

 Robert B. Morgan Chair of Insurance